Tap into your creative side!

 Other Things to Know

 - Parking: Upon registration you will to asked to provide your vehicle license plate number that will serve as your parking pass on campus.
-Be sure to indicate your license plate number when you register with us.
+Be sure to tell us your license plate number when you register.
 You may park in the Studio Arts Parking Lot on campus.

 - Check in on the first day is from 5:30 - 6:00 p.m. in the Studio Arts Cafeteria (first floor of building).